 Adequate water supply and sewage disposal facilities shall be demonstrated in accordance with the requirements of the Columbia County Department of Health.

-At least one (1) of the dwelling units shall be owner-occupied as provided for in Section 60-Q.2.a.(2).

 Multi-Family Structures

 Multi Family Structures are permitted in the MU and R2 Zoning Districts subject to Site Plan Review and Approval in accordance with Section 90.